Third time lucky? Singapore Airlines sets sights on India

-SINGAPORE, Sept 22 (Reuters) - Almost 13 years after pulling the plug on its last attempt to enter the Indian market, Singapore Airlines Ltd is taking another stab at the country by again teaming up with the Tata Group as part of a broader strategic shift.
+SINGAPORE (Reuters) - Almost 13 years after pulling the plug on its last attempt to enter the Indian market, Singapore Airlines Ltd (SIAL.SI) is taking another stab at the country by again teaming up with the Tata Group as part of a broader strategic shift.

 Last week, the two companies applied to set up a new New Delhi-based full-service carrier, pledging a combined $100 million to get it going.
 This follows an unsuccessful attempt to do the same in the mid-1990s and a failed attempt to buy state-owned Air India in 2000.